Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QPushButton-c.rst

 Other classes of buttons are option buttons (see :sip:ref:`~PyQt6.QtWidgets.QRadioButton`) and check boxes (see :sip:ref:`~PyQt6.QtWidgets.QCheckBox`).

-In Qt, the `QAbstractButton <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qabstractbutton>`_ base class provides most of the modes and other API, and :sip:ref:`~PyQt6.QtWidgets.QPushButton` provides GUI logic.
-See `QAbstractButton <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qabstractbutton>`_ for more information about the API.
+In Qt, the :sip:ref:`~PyQt6.QtWidgets.QAbstractButton` base class provides most of the modes and other API, and :sip:ref:`~PyQt6.QtWidgets.QPushButton` provides GUI logic.
+See :sip:ref:`~PyQt6.QtWidgets.QAbstractButton` for more information about the API.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QToolButton`, :sip:ref:`~PyQt6.QtWidgets.QRadioButton`, :sip:ref:`~PyQt6.QtWidgets.QCheckBox`, `GUI Design Handbook: Push Button <https://doc.qt.io/qt-6/guibooks.html#fowler>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QToolButton`, :sip:ref:`~PyQt6.QtWidgets.QRadioButton`, :sip:ref:`~PyQt6.QtWidgets.QCheckBox`.